 4. Buzzing sounds around outlets and electric points

 We all hear these sounds at times but ignore them and never think about electrical maintenance.
 Mostly, in offices with loud noises and types of machinery, such faint sounds are totally ignored.
 A sizzling/ buzzing noise coming directly from some office appliance or an electrical outlet can be caused by defective wiring.
 If the functionality of a circuit breaker is compromised, it cannot perform its duty of tripping the line when it’s overloaded.
 This can, as a result, lead to hazardous situations and can cause a fire.

 5. Unbelievably expensive bills

 It’s vital to keep a track of how much you are spending on your electricity bills.
 Suppose you know your electricity usage, and you keep comparing the bills over time.
-In that case, you can understand if particular changes or electrical repair in your circuits caused a steep increase in electricity expenses.
+In that case, you can understand if particular changes or electrical repairs in your circuits caused a steep increase in electricity expenses.
 Suppose you observe that there was a considerable rise in electricity usage while knowing that there was no primary appliance usage.
 In this case, it’s a sign that your office may have an electrical issue and will need electrical maintenance.